-The old-fashioned roller shades were commonly used in Arts & Crafts period interiors.
-They were (and are!) an inexpensive way to provide privacy and shade.
-The shades would have been kept down when the room was not in use to protect wood and textiles from the sun and to keep the room cooler in summer and warmer in winter.
+Old-fashioned roller shades were commonly used in Arts & Crafts period interiors.
+They were an inexpensive way to provide privacy and shade.
+The shades were kept down when the room was not in use to protect wood and textiles from the sun and to keep the room cooler in summer and warmer in winter.

-This energy saving aspect of window treatments is often forgotten, but if you like the look of uncluttered windows and still need some shade from time to time, discrete inside mount roller shades are an excellent suggestion.
-If you have very strong sunlight coming through an unshaded west or south facing window, shades can protect curtains, provide additional shade for sleeping and add to window insulation.
-Altogether, an attractive and practical product in the spirit of the Arts & Crafts Movement!
+This energy-saving aspect of window treatments is often forgotten, but if you like the look of uncluttered windows and still need some shade from time to time, using discrete, inside-mounted roller shades are an excellent choice.
+If you have very strong sunlight coming through an unshaded west or south-facing window, shades can protect curtains, provide additional shade for sleeping and add to window insulation.
+An attractive and practical product in the spirit of the Arts & Crafts movement.

 How to order roller shades:

-4) Optional but the most fun: Choose a stencil ($40.00-$45.00 additional) by browsing the stencil design page and look at the details of the designs as well as various ways they can be used.
-Look at the design color card (navigation bar below) and put together any scheme that works for your interior.
+4. Optional but the most fun: Choose a stencil ($40.00-$50.00 additional) by browsing our stencils and look at the details of the designs as well as various ways they can be used.
+Look at the design color card here and put together any scheme that works for your interior.

-5) Traditional crochet pulls are included but you might want something special.
-Link here for some special pulls.
+5. Traditional crochet pulls are included but you might want something special.
 Consider a shaped bottom edge for a vintage look for your roller shade , finished with a row of narrow fringe or gimp.

 View our roller shade pulls